Introduction

 Evaluation

-Nail clubbing is primarily evaluated during the initial patient evaluation.
-A thoroughly taken history, including attention to characteristic features of the many possible etiologies of clubbing, should be taken into account.
+Nail clubbing is primarily evaluated during the initial patient screening.
+A thorough history, including attention to characteristic features of the many possible clubbing etiologies, should be considered.
 The history is followed by the physical exam, where nail clubbing is assessed based on the above-mentioned features and measurements.
 Acquired clubbing is most often associated with pulmonary or cardiovascular diseases, so obtaining chest radiography is very reasonable during the initial workup.
-If plain films demonstrate no abnormality, a CT scan is the next step to look for a pulmonary neoplasm or other lesions that may still be localized and curable.
+If plain films demonstrate no abnormality, a computed tomography scan is the next step to look for a pulmonary neoplasm or other lesions that may still be localized and curable.

 Treatment / Management